aakarshit-batchu/Python-Rubiks-2x2x2-cube-solver-REST-Service/README.md

 abcdefghijklmnopqrstuvwx
 ```

-abcd - will make the Upper Face
+abcd - will make the Upper Face;
-efmn - will make the Left Face
+efmn - will make the Left Face;
-ghop - will make the Front Face
+ghop - will make the Front Face;
-ijqr - will make the Right Face
+ijqr - will make the Right Face;
-klst - will make the Back Face
+klst - will make the Back Face;
-uvwx - will make the Bottom Face
+uvwx - will make the Bottom Face;

 There will be six unique characters representing each color, and they can vary, you can use any combination of 6 ascii characters for each color.